Updated on 17 September 2020

-On the 1st May, the Financial Conduct Authority (FCA), a UK financial regulator, announced that it would commence court proceedings to test how certain business interruption insurance policies respond to claims arising from COVID 19.
+On the 1st May, the FCA announced that it would commence court proceedings to test how certain business interruption insurance policies respond to claims arising from COVID 19.

-The purpose of the court proceedings is to provide clarity in relation to how certain business interruption policies should be interpreted and whether they cover losses arising from the COVID 19 pandemic.
-Acting in the public interest, the FCA will seek to put forward policyholders’ arguments to their best advantage.
+The purpose of the court proceedings was to provide clarity in relation to how certain business interruption policies and wordings should be interpreted and whether they cover losses arising from the COVID 19 pandemic.

 Where can I get more information?